Updated August 2022

 Method 3.
 Advanced

-If you’re a G Suite user, moving your files between GD accounts is even simpler than you think.
+If you’re a Google Workspace user, moving your files between GD accounts is even simpler than you think.
 Just go to your settings and change the owner of your account.
 It’s very convenient when someone leaves your company, and you need to migrate their files to a new employee’s account.

 But still, it’s recommended to use a shared drive for business purposes.
 In this case, you get collective ownership and don’t depend on one person only.

 As you see moving your files to Google Drive isn’t that difficult.
-And there are a number of ways of how to do this.
-You can use legitimized Google products.
+And there are many ways how to do this.
+You can use first-party offerings by Google.
 Or if you’re not satisfied with their price (or any other factor), consider using third-party alternatives.